 While utilities typically bill customers only for real power, many utilities may add a surcharge to your invoice (often called an "adjustment") if there’s excessive reactive power in order to cover the associated expenses, or they may add a credit to your account for a high PF as an incentive.

-Utilities use a number of different methods to calculate your power factor adjustment but it's usually some combination of the adjustment charge or credit rate, total kWh above or below the threshold, and the calculated % Power Factor ($*kWh*PF).
-For example, one California utility requires a minimum power factor of 85%, and a surcharge is added for each kWh used below this level.
-With Verdigris, you can identify when your total PF becomes too low and save money by isolating the exact location of the problem and preventing surcharges from your utility provider.
+Utilities use a number of different methods to calculate your power factor adjustment but it's usually some combination of the adjustment charge or credit rate, total kWh above or below the threshold, and the calculated % Power Factor ($$ x kWh x PF).
+For example, one California utility requires a minimum power factor of 85% or 0.85, and a surcharge is added for each kWh used below this level.
+With Verdigris, you can identify when your total PF becomes too low and save money by isolating the exact location of the problem.
 You might even be able to convert a monthly expense into savings!

 Fortunately, there are a number of ways you can improve your power factor, and many utilities offer rebates to help cover the costs!